-Collectivist solutions have never worked, because a popular collective won't be held accountable for anything, with those in power serving chiefly the interests of those who buy the debt, giving only lip service to the public about how much they "care."
-Please, don't go there.
+Collectivist solutions have never worked, because a popular collective won't be held accountable for anything, while those in power will serve chiefly the interests of those who buy the debt, giving only lip service to the public about how much they "care."
+Please don't go there.